scaleoutsean/awesome-solidfire/README.md

 - PowerShell [examples](https://github.com/solidfire/PowerShell/tree/release/1.5.1/VMware) for VMware
 - PowerShell [scripts](https://github.com/solidfire/PowerShell/tree/release/1.5.1/SPBM) for integration with Storage Policy Based Management

 Do not use old performance-tuning scripts from these examples on VMware ESXi 6.5 and above because they were written for ESXi 5.5 and 6.0.
-ESXi 6.5 and later have appropriate SolidFire MPIO settings built-in and require no special modification or tuning.
+ESXi 6.5 and later have appropriate SolidFire MPIO settings built-in and require no special modification or tuning

 #### Windows